jsoverson/rcl/index.md

 One avenue being considered is to have [grunt-strip](https://github.com/jsoverson/grunt-strip) support removing properties of nodes so that only certain log levels can be removed.

+### `rcl` as a grunt plugin

+RCL was written with grunt so, by convenience, can be used as a grunt plugin.
+No special functionality exists, but you can specify a custom port via an `rcl` config

+{% highlight js %}

+rcl : {
+  port : 3000
+}

+{% endhighlight %}

+### log4js configuration

+Please visit the project page for documentation [log4js-node](https://github.com/nomiddlename/log4js-node)